 Hi, I’m Matt Hoffman, and this is MD Magazine News Network - it’s clinical news for connected physicians.

 For these stories and more, visit us at mdmag.com.
-From MDNN, I’m Matt Hoffman.
-Thank for you watching.
+I’m Matt Hoffman for MDNN, thank for you watching.